Retrograde Ejaculation: What to Do If Sperm Is not Coming Out?

 Assisted Reproductive Technologies (ART) can treat retrograde ejaculation by using techniques such as intrauterine insemination (IUI) or in vitro fertilization (IVF).
 It is important to highlight that these methods involve the conception of fertilized sperm through a biopsy procedure.

-• Intrauterine insemination (IUI): During the IUI method, the retrieved sperm is washed and prepared before being directly inserted into the woman's uterus, bypassing the need for ejaculation.
-This increases the chances of fertilization as it places the sperm closer to the egg.
+- Intrauterine insemination (IUI): During the IUI method, the retrieved sperm is washed and prepared before being directly inserted into the woman's uterus, bypassing the need for ejaculation.
+This increases the chances of fertilization by placing the sperm closer to the egg.

 What are the Home Remedies for Retrograde Ejaculation?